IsaacSchemm/DeviantArtFs/README.md

 In some cases, two methods are available for an API call.
-Functions whose names begin with `Page` will return a single page of results, while the corresponding `Get` function will return an asynchronous sequence which begins at the offset you specify (see "Interoperability" below).
+Functions whose names begin with `Page` will return a single page of results, while the corresponding `Get` function will return an asynchronous sequence which begins at the offset you specify (see "Interoperability" below, and also note that `Get` methods returning an `IAsyncEnumerable<T>` are not available in the .NET Framework build and you'll have to use the corresponding `Page` method instead).
 Be careful not to request too much data or you might hit API usage limits.

 ## Interoperability

 In order to maximize ease of use from within F#, the response objects in this library are .NET records using F# `option` types to represent missing fields.
-This means that you will need extension methods (see below) to extract a null value or another placeholder value from these fields.

-Version 9.x of this library moves from using F# `Async<T>` to using `Task<T>` and `IAsyncEnumerable<T>` as used in other .NET languages.
-C# users can use the extension methods in the NuGet package `System.Linq.Async` or consume the enumerable directly with `await foreach`.
-(As a result of this, I've dropped support for cancellation tokens in `Task<T>` functions; let me know if you'd like it back.)
+You can interact with `option` types from C# / VB.Net using `FSharpOption<T>` and `OptionModule`, but it may be easier to use extension methods (see below) when working with these values.

 The following types are used in response objects: